*This post may contain affiliate links. Please read our disclosure policy for more info.

-What type of burners do you need on your grill?
+What type of burners do you need on your RV grill?

 Burners are notoriously difficult to clean, so getting something with low-maintenance burners is a big plus.
-Lots of models come with a grease tray which can help cut down on that cleaning by a ton and are a huge plus for frequent grillers.
+Lots of models of the best portable RV grills come with a grease tray which can help cut down on that cleaning by a ton and are a huge plus for frequent grillers.

 In general, aluminum burners are the cheapest and worst quality.
-Because it can’t handle the heat as well, it’ll eventually burn out.
+Because they can’t handle the heat as well, they’ll eventually burn out.
 Cast iron will last a lifetime…if properly cared for.